-Celeste M. Wagner
+María Celeste Wagner

 Wagner is also very passionate about teaching.
-In 2015, she received the "Teaching Award," given to the best Teaching Assistant at Universidad de San Andrés.
+In 2015, she received the Universidad de San Andrés' Teaching Award, given to the best Teaching Assistant at the university, where she taught the courses "Introduction to Communication," "History of Mediatization," and "Social Research Methods" (2014-2016).

 She is also a member of the Graduate Advisory Board at the Latin American and Latino Studies Program at Penn and the Annenberg School's representative at GAPSA (Graduate Student Assembly at Penn) for the academic year 2018-2019.

 María Celeste Wagner is a doctoral student at Annenberg and a fellow at the Center for Advanced Research in Global Communication (CARGC) at the same institution.